By: Tatum Stafford

 Top things to see and do

-Visit the newly opened Shelter Brewing Co
+Visit Shelter Brewing Co

 Created by two local Busselton families, the massive two-storey Shelter Brewing Co is the newest dining option on the beautiful Busselton foreshore.
 Comprised of a brewery, restaurant, and a few function rooms, it's a gorgeous spot to take in the sunrise or sunset, and has a menu jam-packed with woodfired pizzas, fresh seafood and specialty brews.